eviltrout/blog/source/2013-03-23-ember-without-data.html.markdown

 `$.getJSON` is an asynchronous call.
 It follows that our model's finder method will have to be asynchronous as well.
-One common approach to dealing with this is to pass a callback funciton to our finder method.
+One common approach to dealing with this is to pass a callback function to our finder method.
 When the `$.getJSON` call finishes, it can execute the callback with the result.
 What happens, though, when you need to handle the errors?
 You'd have to supply two callbacks: one for the error callback and one for the success callback.